alelievr/Modern-Rendering-Introduction/TriangleIntersection.md

 ## Naive Solution

 The simplest solution that arise from the question how to calculate the intersection point between a triangle and a line is to first compute the intersection on an infinite plane (formed by the 3 vertices of the triangle) and the line.
-We already know how to calculate this from the previous chapiter and the next step is equally straightforward and consist into check that the intersection point found on the plane lies inside the triangle.
+We already know how to calculate this from the previous chapter and the next step is equally straightforward and consist into checking that the intersection point found on the plane lies inside the triangle.

 While this solution is the most logical, it's also not very performant.
 When doing path tracing, we're going to compute millions of line-triangle intersection per frame so we need to tackle optimization for this algorithm from the start.